softlion/depin/elementdata/README.md

 Follow the [instructions](https://elementdata.xyz/configuration)

+You will need an `Await Element` device for this project.

 # Additional FAQ

 ## How to get the awair ID when you have multiple sensors in your cloud account